andrew henderson menu

 However, much has changed since then.

-Economic development across the globe has lifted billions of people out of poverty in just the last few decades.
-And as countries have gotten their act together, the passport landscape has changed dramatically as well.
+Economic development across the globe has lifted billions of people out of poverty in only the last few decades.
+And as countries have gotten their act together, the passport landscape has changed dramatically.

-Today, the US passport is not much better than other alternatives (and in some cases, even worse).
-Instead of ranking at the top of the list, it has only managed to stay in the top 20.
+Today, the US passport is not much better than other alternatives (and, in some cases, even worse).
+Instead of ranking at the top of the list, it now sits in 44th position.

 This is not necessarily because the US passport has gotten any worse, though.
 Visa-free travel has remained largely the same for US passport holders.